Learn the science behind:

 The roaster can control temperature during the process.
 They might heat the beans very quickly, or take a longer time to heat them for instance.
-This will all result in a different flavour profile.
+This will all result in a different flavor profile.
 Roasting coffee beans for too long, at too high temperatures will burn the coffee beans.
 They will turn bitter and most consumers won’t appreciate the coffee made from these.
-Roasting too quickly at too high temperature may result in a sour coffee bean.
+Roasting too quickly at too high a temperature may result in a sour coffee bean.
 Coffee naturally contains a lot of acids, so controlling their quantity during roasting is key.

-Coffee beans that have only been roasted lightly have less roast flavour of course.
+Coffee beans that have only been roasted lightly have less roast flavor of course.
 However, that does result in them still having their characteristic natural flavors.
 If you have a very special bean from a special farm, it would be a waste to roast it very darkly.
 If you did, you would mostly taste roast flavors and not the specific flavors from that special bean!

 Since decaffeinated coffee beans have already turned slightly brown during the decaffeination process, roasting them is more challenging than regular ones.
 They are more prone to browning too much.

 Cooling & packing

 Once the beans are finished, they need to cool down.
 It is important that this is done consistently as well.
 If you just leave all the beans stacked together, they won’t cool well and will continue roasting and developing flavour.
 In the worst case, they might burn.
 By spreading them out and moving them the coffee beans can again be cooled evenly.

 Roasted beans have a lot of flavour.
 But as soon as they are done and cooled down, they start losing this flavour already.
 That’s why roasted coffee has a shorter shelf life than fresh green coffee.
 It’s also why it is packed so carefully, in vacuum or other specially designed packaging.